Biography

 His ethical conclusions on the topic were complex.
 The Daily Mail said that although Alexander “develops a taste for the whole gruesome spectacle, what makes the book work is that he never loses his disgust for it,” the Financial Times said, “it’s to Fiske-Harrison’s credit that he never quite gets over his moral qualms about bullfighting,” and the Literary Review concluded: “The question of whether a modern society should endorse animal suffering as entertainment is bound to cross the mind of any casual visitor to a bullfight.
 Alexander Fiske-Harrison first tussled with the issue in his early twenties and, as a student of both philosophy and biology, has perhaps tussled with it more lengthily and cogently than most of us.”

-He has since lectured on the subject at the University of Seville, for the Foundation of Taurine Studies at the Royal Maestranza of Seville, at the University of Oxford, Eton College, the Edinburgh International Book Festival and alongside the Ambassador of Spain, to an audience including British Members of Parliament.
+He has since lectured on the subject at the University of Seville, for the Foundation of Taurine Studies at the Royal Maestranza of Seville, at the University of Oxford, Eton College, the Edinburgh International Book Festival and alongside the Ambassador of Spain, to an audience including British Members of Parliament and Cabinet Ministers.
 He currently works with the non-profit organisation, the Fundación de Toro de Lidia, ‘Foundation of the Fighting Bull’.

 For ¡Hola! magazine in 2015